 We’ve all heard this expression before, but is it an idea you are living?
 Did you take the next step forward towards your purpose today?

 A goal is used to measure steps in the journey, it is not the final destination.
-In my social media coaching practice, I’ve worked with clients that have large “goals” that are so big it would be hard to reach them.
+In my business, I’ve worked with clients that have large “goals” that are so big it would be hard to reach them.
 My advice is to create a S.M.A.R.T. goal – specific, measurable, attainable, realistic and timely.
 Without goal setting our purpose remains an idea, not something tangible.

 Failure can be a great opportunity for learning if we can release our fear of failure and instead embrace it as a part of our journey to success.
 It can be an opportunity to work on one of our own personal shortcomings, as market research or as testing of an idea.